Markus-Zlabinger/ssts/README.md

+## Evaluation and Implementation of semantic short-text similarity (SSTS) methods.
 This repository contains the code to reproduce our results on unsupervised semantic short-text similarity (SSTS) methods.
 You will find implementations of following SSTS methods: